Jurickson Profar Player Props: Rockies vs. Red Sox

-The Colorado Rockies, including Jurickson Profar (.325 slugging percentage in past 10 games, including no home run), take on starter James Paxton and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Colorado Rockies, including Jurickson Profar (.383 on-base percentage in past 10 games, 56 points above season-long percentage), take on starter Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Padres.
+In his last game, he collected two extra-base hits (3-for-5 with two doubles) against the Red Sox.

 Jurickson Profar Game Info & Props vs. the Red Sox